-Croatia: Gov hires US lobby firm Patton Boggs in dispute against MOL27.
-March 2015. / SEE Energy News
+Croatia: Gov hires US lobby firm Patton Boggs in dispute against MOL, SEE Energy News

 Government has paid 2.3MEUR for consulting services in the proceedings against MOL.

 In only a year, from November 2013 to November 2014, the Croatian Government paid 15.5 million kunas from budget reserves to the American lobbying law firm Patton Boggs LLP for legal and consulting services in the disputes of the Republic of Croatia against the Hungarian MOL.

 These are the lawsuits brought in two international arbitration bodies in Paris and Washington in which the Croatian Government and MOL are trying to solve the managerial and ownership disputes related to Ina, as reported by Croatia “The Morning Paper”